wiicode/cybersecurity-framework/bronze-controls/designing-controls/logging-for-security.md

 Logs should be readily available, and you should know where they are stored before any investigation starts.
 You should make querying logs as easy as possible, so it's important the service that holds the logs can perform searches.
 It is bad practice to have logs distributed across devices with no easy way to access them, other than a manual login or physical action.
 Also, having prohibitive contracts in place would cause issues if access is required rapidly - so it's best to work on these situations now.

-> Are the logs safe from tampering and unauthorised access?
+> Are the logs safe from tampering and unauthorized access?

 An attacker may well target the logging service in a bid to remove evidence of their actions.
 Is access to logs limited to individuals who need to perform log analysis?
 Are write permissions limited, and can changes be detected?
 As with any other management interface, logging solutions should be designed with good security practice in mind - it should be impossible for logs to be accessed or modified inappropriately.